GoogleCloudPlatform/ai-on-gke/best-practices/gke-batch-refarch/02_platform/monitoring/gmp/README.md

 ## Overview

-Kueue metrics are automatically collected by Google Managed Prometheus using managed collection.
-This means Prometheus-based collectors run as a Daemonset, ensuring scalability by only scraping targets on colocated nodes.
+You can configure Google Managed Prometheus to automatically collect Kueue metrics.
 The collected metrics are then exported and made available in Google Cloud's Monitoring service.

 ## Viewing the Dashboard